linode/apl-docs/docs/for-devs/get-started/lab-1.md

 - Open Gitea
 - Click on `sign-in` in the top left
 - Do not sign in with your username and password, but click on `Sign in with OpenID`

-After signing in for the first time, the platform administrator will need to provide you access to the Git repositories of the team in Gitea.